hannesdelbeke/unity-27-slice-shader/README.md

-  Shader works like 9-slice sprites, but for 3d meshes.
+  A [Unity](https://unity.com/) shader that works like 9-slice sprites, but for 3d meshes.
   The shader automatically handles the scales of the objects, and stretchs the center of the mesh to make edges of the mesh even size.